drufball/yosai/_posts/2019-02-09-collateral.md

 *This is going to hurt.*

 Halfway between the two fighters, the arrow exploded in a sphere of violent wind.
-It knocked both of them away like ragdolls.
+It knocked both of them away like rag dolls.
 Chiyoko’s back slammed into a tree, her vision blurring as the pain in her head flared.

 Seiji's forward momentum kept him from being thrown as far.
 He dug his blade into the earth and pulled himself heavily onto his feet.